Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ![UsingPorpoise_notitle](images/UsingPorpoise_notitle.png)

+.
-- Leave the Title at **notitle** for now.
+1. Leave the Title at **notitle** for now.

-- Move the POI to the same GPS as the other POIs, otherwise it will not be visible:
+2. Move the POI to the same GPS as the other POIs, otherwise it will not be visible:
   - Click on the Lat field of the POI above it, copy the entire value and paste into the empty Lat field.
   - Repeat for the Lon. **Click Save**

-Now click on **notitle** ...
+3. Now click on **notitle** ...

 .
 ![UsingPorpoise_NewPOI-properties](images/UsingPorpoise_NewPOI-properties.png)

-**Required value for your new POI:**
+**Enter the required values for your new POI:**

-- **URL for asset bundle** must be exactly the same as in the other POIs.
+1. **URL for asset bundle** must be exactly the same as in the other POIs:
+   - ```hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/hh_examples.ace```
+   - ... but replace "ExampleArtist" with your own porPOIse account name.

-- **Prefab name:** choose one of the names from one of the other POIs.
+2. **Prefab name:** choose one of the names from one of the other POIs.

-- Otherwise play around with the properties, placing it where there is no other POIs - otherwise you might not see it!
+3. Now play around with the properties, placing it where there is no other POIs - otherwise you might not see it!

 ## Next Steps